-Natural Resource Damages under the Oil Pollution Act62
+Natural Resource Damages Under the Oil Pollution Act

-The Oil Pollution Act (OPA), which became law after the Exxon Valdez oil spill of 1989, allows state, federal, and tribal governments to act as "trustees" to recover damages to natural resources in the public trust from the parties responsible for an oil spill.
+The Oil Pollution Act of 1990 (OPA; P.L.
+101-380), which became law after the Exxon Valdez oil spill of 1989, allows state, federal, and tribal governments to act as "trustees" to recover damages to natural resources in the public trust from the parties responsible for an oil spill.
 Under the OPA, responsible parties are liable for damages to natural resources, the measure of which includes the following:

-- the cost of restoring, rehabilitating, replacing, or acquiring the equivalent of the damaged natural resources; - the diminution in value of those natural resources pending restoration; - the reasonable cost of assessing those damages.63
+- cost of restoring, rehabilitating, replacing, or acquiring the equivalent of the damaged natural resources; - diminution in value of those natural resources pending restoration; and - reasonable cost of assessing those damages.67

-The National Oceanic and Atmospheric Administration (NOAA) developed regulations pertaining to the process for natural resource damage assessment (NRDA) under the OPA in 1996.64 Natural resource damages may include both losses of direct use and passive uses.
-Direct use value may derive from recreational (e.g., boating), commercial (e.g., fishing), or cultural or historical uses of the resource.
-In contrast, a passive-use value may derive from preserving the resource for its own sake or for enjoyment by future generations.65
+NOAA developed regulations pertaining to the process for natural resource damage assessment under the OPA in 1996.68 Natural resource damages may include both losses of direct use and passive uses.
+Direct-use value may derive from recreational (e.g., boating), commercial (e.g., fishing), or cultural or historical uses of the resource.
+In contrast, a passive-use value may derive from preserving the resource for its own sake or for enjoyment by future generations.69

 The damages are compensatory, not punitive.
-Collected damages cannot be placed into the general Treasury revenues of the federal or state government, but must be used to restore or replace lost resources.66 Indeed, NOAA's regulations focus on the costs of primary restoration-returning the resource to its baseline condition-and compensatory restoration-addressing interim losses of resources and their services.67
+Collected damages cannot be placed into the General Treasury revenues of the federal or state government but must be used to restore or replace lost resources.
+70 Indeed, NOAA's regulations focus on the costs of primary restoration returning the resource to its baseline condition-and compensatory restoration-addressing interim losses of resources and their services.71